opfo/resources/Sprint Retrospectives.md

 ## On how we code

-- We embrace peer programming more, especially for code which is being used by various people (non UI related)
+- We embrace pair programming more, especially for code which is being used by various people (non UI related)
    - Emphasize shall be payed on how we implement stuff, it does not mean starring at other peoples' screen during coding
    - We want an agreed consensus so that the implementation is less prone to change after it has been implemented and people actually had a look at what it has to offer
 - Keep branches up to date with master, pull master at least daily